apc-codes/ipl-2025-analysis/README.md

 ## 📌 Overview

-This project analyzes IPL 2025 match and ball-by-ball data to extract meaningful insights such as:
+This project analyzes IPL 2025 match and ball-by-ball data to extract and present meaningful insights such as:

 - Team performance and win distribution
 - Player rankings (Orange Cap & Purple Cap)